browserengineering/book/book/animations.md

         # ...
         non_composited_commands = [cmd
             for cmd in all_commands
-            if isinstance(cmd, DrawCommand) or not cmd.needs_compositing
+            if isinstance(cmd, PaintCommand) or not cmd.needs_compositing
             if not cmd.parent or cmd.parent.needs_compositing
         ]
         # ...